Guide To Deck Maintenance

 After hours of preparation work involving scrubbing, a combination of cleaning products and sanding followed by two coats of oil based decking oil the change is remarkable.

-The positives of oil based products include easy application with a minimized concern for brush marks and far reduced chance of peeing or blistering due to the oil soaking into the timber verses forming a protective coat on top.
-Applying oil based products often involves wiping the excess oil off between coats so make sure to check with each product requirements individually.
+The positives of oil-based products include easy application with a minimized concern for brush marks and far reduced chance of peeing or blistering due to the oil soaking into the timber versus forming a protective coat on top.
+Applying oil-based products often involve wiping the excess oil off between coats so make sure to check with each product's requirements individually.